farhanhasindipro25/dhaka-express-v2-server/README.md

 nodemon index.js
 ```

+### Making API for the news categories.

-7. Make a folder 'data'.
+1. Make a folder 'data'.
 Make a file 'categories.json' inside the 'data' folder.

-8. In the 'index.js' file, add:
+2. In the 'index.js' file, add:

 ```
 const categories = require("./data/categories.json");